nikeee/imagemagick-fpx/README.md

 ## License
 [MIT](./LICENSE)

-If helped you recovering old photos, [you can buy me a coffee](https://github.com/sponsors/nikeee).
+If this helped you recovering old photos, [you can buy me a coffee](https://github.com/sponsors/nikeee).
 Or just make someone happy with the photos.